Plant Industries

 1. By equitably administering laws and regulations in order to minimize and slow the spread and negative effects of diseases, harmful pests and unwanted species.

-2. By educating beekeepers in modern apicultural techniques and the citizens of Arkansas on the importance of honeybees.
+2. By educating beekeepers in modern apicultural techniques and the citizens of Arkansas on the importance of honey bees.

 Arkansas Apiary Registration Process